Virtual Healthcare Is Exploding: The Latest Trends and Growth Curve

 2. Increasing Acceptance of Virtual Healthcare

-Virtual healthcare, or telemedicine, which was once widely embraced as a method to reduce the amount of community transmission during the peak of COVID-19, is now seen as a financially viable first line of therapy for follow-up and non-urgent consultations for many patients.
+Virtual healthcare, or telemedicine, which was once widely embraced as a method to reduce community transmission during the peak of COVID-19, is now seen as a financially viable first line of therapy for follow-up and non-urgent consultations for many patients.

 3. Increased Attention to Mental Health Wellbeing